Review of Seat Belt Failure, Injuries, and Financial Compensation

 - Improper or unstable latch mechanism,

-- Belted passengers thrown from their seat,
+- Belted passengers thrown from their seats,

 - Loose-fitting seat belt identified at the time of the accident,